-The program can store files such as G or its inverse, A{22} or its inverse, or other reports from QC as specified by their respective OPTIONs.
+The program can store files such as G or its inverse, \mathbf{A}{22} or its inverse, or other reports from QC as specified by their respective OPTIONs.

-Options for creating the genomic relationship Matrix (G)
+Options for creation of genomic relationship Matrix (G)

-The genomic relationship matrix, G, can be created in different ways.
+The genomic relationship matrix G can be created in different ways.